ECCC-ASTD-MRD/gem/README-ITQ.md

 This document describes the process of building and running GEM with a global Yin-Yang 15km grid pressure coordinate (GY15)

 # Requirements
-* Fortran and C compiler
+* Fortran and C compilers
-* MPI
+* An MPI implementation such as OpenMPI (with development package),
+* Portable Hardware Locality library (hwloc) (with development package),
+* OpenMP support (optional)
+* BLAS library (with development package),
+* LAPACK library (with development package),
-* fftw3
+* fftw3 library (with development package),
+* basic Unix utilities such as cmake (version 2.8.7 minimum), bash, sed, etc.
-* libnuma
+* on Cray XC, libnuma
-* May need to export other variables for MPI to function properly

    ## Example on Cray XC50
    ```